ksanda5/NAIR/README.md

 # Execute the request to retrieve the wildfire visualization images
 imgs = request_wildfire_visualisation.get_data()
 ```

-## The problem

-Europe is currently facing an increasingly complex set of security challenges that significantly threaten public safety and societal stability.
-Among these, the escalating frequency and intensity of wildfires have emerged as particularly urgent issues.
-These catastrophic events pose immediate dangers to lives and property while also inflicting profound and lasting impacts on the economy, environment, and cultural heritage.

-In recent years, wildfires have become alarmingly prevalent, with 2023 marking one of the most devastating seasons in Europe’s history.
-Reports indicate that over 504,000 hectares were scorched across the continent, making it one of the worst years for wildfires since the turn of the millennium.
-The economic losses attributed to wildfires in 2023 alone exceeded €2.5 billion, underscoring the severe financial repercussions on affected communities.
-This devastation has resulted in significant population displacement and irreversible damage to ecosystems.

-The trend of increasing wildfire incidents shows no signs of abating.
-Factors such as climate change, inadequate land management practices, and urban expansion contribute to a landscape that is increasingly vulnerable to these disasters.
-The initial phase of a wildfire crisis is critical for effective response efforts; swift action is essential to mitigate damage and protect lives.
-However, traditional monitoring and response methods often fall short in providing timely and accurate information about the extent of the threat.
-Emergency services frequently operate with limited situational awareness, hindering their ability to make informed decisions quickly.

-Moreover, a significant challenge lies in the reliance on single-source connectivity for communication between drones and control stations.
-This dependence on satellite-based networking or GPS communication can create bottlenecks that delay information exchange and impede prompt communication with emergency service command centers.
-To address these multifaceted challenges, there is an urgent need for innovative solutions that facilitate rapid detection and assessment of wildfires in real time.
-Effective monitoring systems must integrate advanced technologies capable of gathering comprehensive data about impacted areas, enabling emergency responders to act decisively during critical moments.

-## The solution

-Our proposed solution harnesses the capabilities of unmanned aerial vehicles (UAVs) and mid-sized drones combined with geospatial intelligence to bridge this gap.
-By implementing a self-sustainable networking solution among drone fleets, we aim to overcome communication challenges and enhance the effectiveness of wildfire monitoring and response efforts across Europe.

 ## Satellite Imagery for Initial Assessment